-Tour begins and ends in Tehran, but has been arranged with enough flexibility if people need to arrive or leave one day early.
+Tour begins in Tehran, but has been arranged with enough flexibility if people need to arrive or leave one day early.
 What makes this tour special is not just what we will be doing, but what we won’t be doing!
 All meals will be held in genuine restaurants used by local people, not tourists traps, nor will we be taken on expensive shopping trips.

 We offer visa support for people of all nationalities (except for Israel).
-And if this was not enough, YPT will then proceed on to our very first group tour of southern Iraq!
+And if this was not enough, YPT will then proceed on to our group tour of southern Iraq!
 We conducted a research tour of Baghdad and beyond in April 2018.
 It proved to be not only very safe but incredibly informative & fascinating.
 The area is spoilt with world-class heritage and is completely unspoilt by tourism meaning we will feel like the only foreign travellers in town.

 There is a huge amount of ancient and modern history waiting to be explored in Iraq.
 We’ll travel from Baghdad north along the former death highway to Samara and back again to Najaf, Karbala, the Mesopotamian marshlands and onto Basra before boarding the only train in the country back to Baghdad.
 We cover a huge amount of ground with our expert local guide explaining all as we go.

 Free afternoon to walk around Tehran, get to know your group.